openssl/openssl/INSTALL.md

 These assignments override the corresponding value in the inherited environment, if there is one.

-The following variables are used as "make variables" and can be used as an alternative to giving preprocessor, compiler and linker options directly as configuration.
+The following variables are used as "`make` variables" and can be used as an alternative to giving preprocessor, compiler and linker options directly as configuration.
 The following variables are supported: